 71111.21M-04 RESOURCE ESTIMATE

-The inspection procedure is estimated to take approximately 40 +/- 15 percent hours of NRC’s direct inspection effort every cycle.
-This is based on a multi-disciplinary team comprised of a team leader and regional inspectors (i.e., one operations/maintenance and f engineering inspectors).
+The inspection procedure is estimated to take approximately 420 +/- 15 percent hours of NRC’s direct inspection effort every cycle.
+This is based on a multi-disciplinary team comprised of a team leader and five regional inspectors (i.e., one operations/maintenance and four engineering inspectors).

 71111.21M-05 PROCEDURE COMPLETION